A collection of articles, ideas, and rambling from a guy who wrote some software that one time.

 This concept is pretty old.
 Shortly after the dawn of time, the dragon god-emperor pioneered this concept when he invented a martial art that is now popularly known as "Kung Fu", or, literally, "achievement through great effort".
 The term does not necessarily refer specifically to martial arts, and can (in both Chinese and English) refer simply to the fact that someone has achieved something exceptional through a lot of effort and practice.

-Specious metaphors between computer programming and martial arts (and various eastern philosophies) have existed for almost as long as computer programming itself.
+Specious metaphors between computer programming and martial arts (and various1 eastern philosophies) have existed for almost as long as computer programming itself.
 As a cocky and callow youth, I occasionally had these metaphors generously applied to me, but they rang hollow even in my hubristic state of mind.
 I knew that despite any talents I might have, at the very least, I hadn't spent a lifetime of effort achieving a near-supernatural mastery of computers.
 I had just messed around with C++ and Java a little bit.
 The appellation of "master" was inappropriate, but I didn't know how one really did go about getting to that point.
 I had already met a few folks in the programming profession who were old, but certainly not yet wise, and I wanted to learn how not to end up like that.

 Whenever two programmers meet to criticize their programs, both are silent.